 It was reported postgame that co-defensive coordinator Matt Barnes is leaving the OSU staff to become the defensive coordinator at Memphis.
 So that means that with the addition of Knowles, Day is currently back to having the maximum 10 assistant coaches allowed by NCAA rule.
 But, friends, Barnes simply cannot be the only coach to be putting his home in Columbus up for sale.

 Starting at the top, Knowles served as the Cowboys’ DC and linebackers coach, and I would be comfortable him doing the same for the Buckeyes.
 That of course would mean allowing Al Washington to find a gig somewhere else.
-Washington seems like a great guy and players seem to like him, but the linebacking play has been substandard since his arrival in Columbus, so I’m more than comfortable turning that room over to someone else, be it Knowles or someone else.
+Washington seems like a great guy and players appear to like playing for him, but the linebacker play has been substandard since his arrival in Columbus, so I’m more than comfortable with turning that room over, be it to Knowles or someone else.

 Now, I am a gigantic fan of Larry Johnson and everything that he’s done and what he stands for, so if any defensive coach stays, I would clearly want it to be him.
 But despite some incredibly highly rated recruits in recent years, the defensive line has been frankly disappointing post-Chase Young.
 So while I can’t see Day giving LJ his walking papers, if the literal living legend decided that now was the time to call it a career, I would wish him well, but welcome a new voice to lead the defensive line room.

 I could also get behind retaining Kerry Coombs if he was willing to focus solely on the secondary, recruiting, and perhaps even special teams.
 While the silver fox clearly was not a success as DC, there is no denying the impact that he’s had on the trail and with defensive backs during his times in Columbus.